-Final grade percentage: 30% for pathway A Final grade percentage: 50% for pathway B Presentations Modality Other Technique Oral tests (non-retrievable) Description Students will present their final projects in front of the lecturer and fellow classmates in the last session of the $course.\ Presentations\ should\ clearly\ present\ the\ topic\ to\ be\ discussed,\ referring\ to\ the\ following\ aspects:\ aims,$ theoretical background, methodology, preliminary results, tentative conclusions and main bibliography.
+Academic year 2019-20 Subject 11154 - To be or not to be: an analysis of written expressions of identity from a c Group 1 Presentations Modality Other Technique Oral tests (non-retrievable) Description Students will present their final projects in front of the lecturer and fellow classmates in the last session of the course.
+Presentations should clearly present the topic to be discussed, referring to the following aspects: aims, theoretical background, methodology, preliminary results, tentative conclusions and main bibliography.
 Assessment criteria Students will present their final projects in front of the lecturer and fellow classmates in the last session of the course.
 Presentations should clearly present the topic to be discussed, referring to the following aspects: aims, theoretical background, methodology, preliminary results, tentative conclusions and main bibliography.
-Final grade percentage: 20% for pathway A Final grade percentage: 0% for pathway B Final project Modality Individual self-study Technique Papers and projects (retrievable) Description Hilary Mantel's Wolf Hall will be compulsory reading in this course.
-Students will write a final project analysing a particular aspect of this complex novel.
-Assessment criteria Hilary Mantel's Wolf Hall will be compulsory reading in this course.
+Final grade percentage: 35% for pathway A Final grade percentage: 50% for pathway B Final project Modality Individual self-study Technique Papers and projects (retrievable) Description Philippa Gregory's The Other Boleyn Girl will be compulsory reading in this course.
+Students will write a final project analysing a particular aspect of this novel.
+Assessment criteria Philippa Gregory's The Other Boleyn Girl will be compulsory reading in this course.
 Students will write a final project analysing a particular aspect of this complex novel.
 This topic will have been previously agreed upon by both the lecturer and the student.